Pramilashanmugam/Zumba-Project1/README.md

 * ### Images of participants
   * The Pictures shows the joy of doing Zumba and also the number of active participants
   * More than fitness it brings happiness while doing workout.
+  * You will get information about Zumba here.

   ![Screenshot 2024-01-01 10 39 31 PM](https://github.com/Pramilashanmugam/Zumba-Project1/assets/150790058/3baa8284-90f3-47b6-976d-bbd9df1ca44d)